 Your child’s primary teeth are shed at various times throughout childhood, and their permanent teeth begin erupting at age 6 and continue until age 21.
 Adults have 28 permanent teeth, or 32 including wisdom teeth.

 Our pre-school, gentle-dental visit will make your child excited to see the dentist.
-Your child will enjoy a fun-filled hour with the dentist and our staff.
-We enjoy introducing your child to the basic sights and sounds of a checkup appointment.
-Our children’s hygienist has great rapport with children; and in an interactive and lively visit, she’ll prove to them that going to the dentist is a truckload of fun.
+Your child will get acquainted with Dr. Platt, Dr. Dale and the team.
+We love welcoming your child to the basic sights and sounds of a checkup appointment.
+Our children’s hygienist has great rapport with children; and in an interactive and lively visit, she will show them that going to the dentist can be fun!

 BRACES?
 In Pre-School?

-The majority of young parents of today didn’t wear braces when they were teenagers.
-In fact, a lot of them only had orthodontic treatment if their teeth were embarrassingly crooked and out of line.
-Some families didn’t have enough money for braces.
-But, most of the time it was because parents didn’t recognize that a child’s teeth were bad, and their dentist didn’t raise the issue unless the parents asked about braces.
+A lot of parents of young children didn’t have orthodontic work done when they were teens.
+In fact, the reason any kid back then had braces was because their teeth were embarrassingly crooked and out of line.
+Sometimes this had to do with the cost of orthodontic treatment.
+However, it was usually because their parents didn’t think that their teeth were misaligned enough for orthodontic treatment, and their dentist didn’t raise the issue unless the parents asked about braces.

-When today’s parents were young, if there wasn’t enough space for all your teeth, the dentist made space by pulling permanent teeth.
-Of course, upon reflection, we discovered that doing so was short-sighted and harmful to the balance of the bite.
+When today’s parents were young, if you had crowded teeth the dentist made space by pulling permanent teeth.
+Of course, upon reflection, we realize that doing so was one of the worst things that could be done.

-Only after today’s parents had grown up did we became aware of the chronic oral health consequences of an unbalanced bite.
+Just within the last ten to fifteen years did we find out about the debilitating long-term health effects of malocclusion (a mismatched bite).
 Orthodontic dentistry is no longer just for good looks.
 Now, they concentrate on much more.
 Misalignment and malocclusion can bring on chronic headaches and full-blown migraines.
 A misaligned bite can cause ringing in the ears and vertigo (dizziness).
 Completely healthy teeth can start to chip and wear away, producing a ragged-edged smile.

 Worst of all, malocclusion usually isn’t something a parent can just “see”.
 It lurks in the background continuously exerting strain and pressure on the jaw joint, the teeth and the chewing muscles.
 Then, one day, your ace student can’t take the English test because of a migraine.
 Or, he can’t hit jump shots anymore because he has developed vertigo.